heisenbol/skvideo/README.md

 You can adapt the text of the confirmation modal dialog displayed to the user.

 #### Using Typoscript in setup section
-There are 4 keys that you can adapt:
+There are 5 keys that you can adapt:

 `message`: This is the text the user is asked to agree before viewing the video.
 You can use HTML markup in here.
 You can also use a placeholder VIDEOPROVIDER which will be replaced with YOUTUBE or VIMEO according to the current video.

-`rememberme`: The text for the remember my decision checkbox
+`rememberme`: The text for the remember my decision checkbox (only if the remember me option is not disabled via constant)

+`remembermesession`: The text for the remember my decision checkbox in case the cookie is set be stored only for the current session  (only if the remember me option is not disabled via constant)

 `cancel`: The text for the cancel button